frankkode/experts-wall-app/README.md

 ## RUN FRONTEND

-1. After installing ExpertWALL locally go to your teminal and type "cd frontend" type ´npm i´ to install dependances then run the frontend by typing " npm run dev".
+1. After installing ExpertWALL locally go to your teminal and type "cd frontend" type `npm i` to install dependances then run the frontend by typing ` npm run dev`.

 ## RUN BACKEND

-2. open other terminal and type "CD backend" type ´npm i´to install dependances then run the backend by typing "npm run start-dev".
+2. open other terminal and type `CD backend` type `npm i`to install dependances then run the backend by typing `npm run start-dev`.

 Note: rememberto add .env file in your backend folder and add all the credancials as explained.

 ## TESTING

-3. NOTE: usualy vite test application Automatically, but to test application manually make got to package.json, and change type from "type": "commonjs" to
+3. NOTE: usualy vite test application Automatically, but to test application manually go to frontend folder then to package.json, and change type from `"type": "module" `to
-"type": "commonjs", then run ´npm test´ from there Jest will test the application manually.
+`"type": "commonjs"`, then run `npm test` from there Jest will test the application manually.

 ## TESTING